wuzhengy/TAU/IP2.md

 IP2 nodes uses app-input, self-learning and pre-coded IP/Port addresses for bootstrap of routing vector.
 We view this as risk, due to any contact or leakage of node to public IP2 ready nodes will fill up routing vector very quickly.
 Each node will learn IP2 bootstrap nodes during the life, the longer a nodes online, the more bootstrap knowledge it has as accumulation of such memory.

-## Three internal vectors
+## Three internal vectors to handle address connectivity
-The implementation of IP2 will address a few address tables.
+The implementation of IP2 needs a few address vectors.
-* Storing good relay node
+* Routing vector - storing good relay node, which is traditional Kadmalia DHT
-* Storing perishsable non-relay nodes which are behind firewall inbound control
+* Capture swarm advisory vector - storing sender provided capture swarm nodes for fast response relay
-* Storing sender provided capture swarm nodes
+* Push vector - storing perishsable non-relay nodes which are under firewall inbound control for "hole punching"

 ### Routing Vector